How Do Student Loans Work?

 How Interest Works for Student Loans

-How much you pay in student loan interest depends on a number of factors: whether your loan is subsidized or unsubsidized, the interest rate on your loan, the amount you borrow, and the loan term.
+How much you pay in student loan interest depends on several factors, including whether your loan is subsidized or unsubsidized, the interest rate on your loan, the amount you borrow, and the loan term.

 For example, you graduate with a $10,000 loan with a 5% interest rate and plan to pay it off over 10 years.
-You will pay $2,728 in interest over the 10 years that you repay the loan.
-Your monthly loan payment will include both payments to reduce the principal balance (the amount borrowed) and interest payments.
-The total amount repaid will be $12,728 including both principal and interest.
+You will pay $2,728 in interest over the 10 years you repay the loan.
+Your monthly student loan payment will include payments to reduce the principal balance (the amount borrowed) and interest payments.
+The total amount repaid will be $12,728, including principal and interest.

 Interest generally continues to accrue during forbearances and other periods of non-payment.
-So, if you take a break on repaying your loans or skip a loan payment, the total cost of the loan will increase, and not just because of late fees.
+So, if you take a break from repaying your loans or skip a loan payment, the loan’s total cost will increase, not just because of late fees.

 Loan payments are applied to the loan balance in a particular order.
-First, the payment is applied to late fees and collection charges.
-Second, the payment is applied to the interest that has accrued since the last payment.
+First, they are applied to late fees and collection charges.
+Second, they are applied to the interest accrued since the last payment.
 Finally, any remaining money is applied to the principal balance.
-So, if you pay more each month, you will make quicker progress in paying down the debt.
+So, paying more each month will make quicker progress in paying down the debt.

-The interest rates for federal subsidized and unsubsidized loans are determined by Congress, and rates vary for different types of loans.
+Congress determines the interest rates for federal subsidized and unsubsidized loans, and rates vary for different types of loans.

-• Direct PLUS loans (for parents or graduate and professional students): 7.54%
+Direct PLUS loans (for parents or graduate and professional students)

-For private loans, lenders set an interest rate based on your individual situation, such as your income and credit history.
+For private loans, lenders require a credit check and set an interest rate based on your situation, such as your income and credit history.

-You can use a loan calculator to help you calculate exactly how much you’ll pay in interest, and take a look at this article for more on how student loan interest works.
+You can use a loan calculator to calculate exactly how much you’ll pay in interest, and this article explains how student loan interest works.

 How to Pay Less Interest